 If you’re working on a budget but still want a high-performance thermal scope, you can consider this XP38 model.
 The smaller 38mm lens means it’s less powerful than the XP50, but you get to enjoy a larger field of view.

 You’ll have to settle for the 1350m detection range although it’s perfect if you specialize in close range viewing.
-Since the device is cheaper, we can’t guarantee a long operational lifespan.
+Since this thermal aiming scope is cheaper, we can’t guarantee that you will be able to detect targets at long distance.
 But it features the same 640 x 480 sensor resolution as the XP50, so you’ll enjoy clear images.

 Battery life is a little over five hours depending on usage, much like the XP50.
 And you also get 16GB internal storage.